kanglu/Personal-Emergency/README.md

 ./decrypt.sh
 ```

-4. Use the password provided in the sealed envelope;
+4. Use the password provided in the sealed envelope and login as your father;

 6. The output is the secret you will need to log into the computer in the dining room;

 7. You should be able to find everything in the `Documents` folder and the `Vault.sparseimage`.

 8. Once you open the `Vault.sparseimage`, you will see a `Personal Information` on the Desktop.
 This folder should contain all the information you need.
-Pay special attention to `Will & Succession/Succession Plan.pdf` file, which will contain more detail information.
+Pay special attention to `Will & Succession/Succession Plan.pptx` file, which will contain more detail information.

+9. Be sure to open the PowerPoint file and view it in Reader Mode.